 George’s at Alys Beach, 30 Castle Harbour, Mon-Sat, 11 am-3 pm, 5-9 pm

-A favorite among locals and tourists alike, they feature two menus; a Behave for those eating healthy and a Misbehave for when calories at the beach don’t count.
-Located on the east side of Alys Beach, you can’t miss it and prepare for a wait if you arrive after 6ish.
+A favorite among locals and tourists alike, they feature two menus; a “Behave” for those eating healthy and a “Misbehave” for when calories at the beach don’t count.
+Located on the east side of Alys Beach, you can’t miss the lovely cottage along 30A.
+They’ve recently added a beautiful viewing deck when you can have a cocktail and take in the coastline while you wait.

 Seacrest Sundries, 10343 Hwy 30A, Daily, 7 am-7 pm

-Locals claim this is the best Tex-Mex along 30A.
-Dishes are prepared from scratch and it’s crowded with lunch and dinner served daily.
-Word is the margaritas are great.
+Locals say this is the best Tex-Mex along 30A.
+Dishes are prepared from scratch.
+Nestled between Rosemary Beach and Alys Beach, the convenience makes it a popular location.
+Word is the margaritas are great but we recommend you form your own opinion!

-We stumbled onto the Hub during our last trip a couple of months ago.
+I stumbled onto this place in December of 2017.
 The Hub (a venue comprised of shops and food stations) consists of a large open area with a stage and large screen great for watching big games.
 Various shops line the front of the center.
 The open fire pits provide a toasty atmosphere on chilly beach nights.
 If you have young kids in tow, it’s a wonderful place to let them run around while the adults chat.
 What food I had was good.
 My only complaint was the bar.
 It’s woefully slow and the bartenders seemed to care less if you were there at all.
 Hopefully, it will improve as the spring and summer crowds grow or suitable management is hired.

-This 30A tradition has recently moved to Watersound.
+This 30A tradition moved to Watersound in 2017.
 The lunch buffet is always a hit and a great place for the kids.
 The delivery area is limited but you can call ahead and pick up anytime.
 Voted 30A’s best pizza for 21 years.

 Hands down, one of the areas best and most well-known restaurants as it’s routinely voted a hotspot for fine dining.
 Get the “deal of the day” by arriving between 5-6 pm as you can get a two-for-one on entrees.
 Reservations are highly recommended.
 I understand it’s a favorite of Alabama Coach Nick Saban.